Direct Debit collection services for businesses

 The beauty of Direct Debit for fixed payments, there’s no need to keep notifying customers – an initial notification is enough before payment is collected.

-However, for variable amounts, advance notice is needed before any change and must include payment date and amount.
+However, for variable amounts, advance notice is needed before any change and must include the payment date and amount.

 - How is money transferred via Direct Debit payments?